iamjoshbinder/irwebmachine/README.md

 __DESCRIPTION__

-IRWebmachine is an interactive debugger you can use to trace and debug HTTP requests made to a [webmachine-ruby](https://github.com/seancribbs/webmachine-ruby) resource.
+IRWebmachine is an interactive debugger you can use to make, trace & debug HTTP requests destined for a [webmachine-ruby](https://github.com/seancribbs/webmachine-ruby) resource.
 IRwebmachine is designed to be used inside a REPL such as Pry, but there is very basic IRB support as well.
 I recommend Pry for now, as IRB support is unfinished & Pry offers some cool features for free.